 - Osteoporosis or Osteopenia (thinning of the bones)

 - Dry, yellowish skin

 - Repeated constipation

 - Low body temperature

 - Person feels cold all the time

-- Low blood pressure and slower pulse
+- Low blood pressure in addition to a slower pulse

 - Languno (excessive growth of fine hair on body)

-See the diagram below on how anorexia affects the entire body:
+In fact, see the diagram below on how anorexia affects the entire body: